fengxiao2019/rocksdb-cli/README.md

 ## License

 MIT License - see LICENSE file for details

+# Prefix Scan Caveats for Binary/Uint64 Keys

+> For column families with binary or uint64 keys, the prefix command only matches byte prefixes, not numeric string prefixes.
+For example, `prefix 0x00` matches all keys starting with byte 0x00, but `prefix 123` only matches the key with value 123 as an 8-byte big-endian integer.